Who are they?

 If Amit can’t help, he’ll say so: ‘I’d rather give you nobody than someone who won’t be right’.
 Most common reasons are SEN (‘we just don’t have the experts’), the parents are pushy (‘and want guarantees – we can never give guarantees’) or the family can’t afford it (‘you’d be amazed how many people try to negotiate fees’).
 But – and we like this - Amit is always willing to put in a good 20 minutes advising such folk on what to look out for if they try to find a tutor elsewhere (‘I want anyone who contacts us to go away feeling they’ve had good advice’).

-Geographically, they cover all of Oxfordshire including Abingdon, Banbury, Bicester, Didcot, Faringdon, Kidlington, Oxford and Wantage.
+Geographically, they cover London and all of Oxfordshire including Abingdon, Banbury, Bicester, Didcot, Faringdon, Kidlington, Oxford and Wantage.
 As with most agencies, most tutoring takes place in the client’s home, although they do occasionally use their Summertown offices.

 Background and basics